-

 What changes have we made?

-Our Strategic Asset Allocation (SAA) is our mix of shares, bonds, and cash designed to give you the best portfolio outcome for the long term.
-Our Tactical Asset Allocation (TAA) is the process where we actively deviate from our SAA, in order to take advantage of short-term investment opportunities.
+Our Strategic Asset Allocation (SAA) is our optimum mix of shares, bonds and cash, designed to give you the best portfolio outcome for the long term.
+While our Tactical Asset Allocation (TAA) is the process where we actively deviate from our SAA, in order to take advantage of short-term investment opportunities.

 Next steps